Activities to teach students how to cite sources

 Or, if you are giving students a Kialo Edu discussion you have built in advance for knowledge sharing, why not ask them to identify which claims need support and which may be classed as common knowledge?
 Then they can go into their course and supplementary materials to find the correct citations to add.

-2. Make use of the Sources list to store citation references
+2. Practice citing sources with the Sources list to store citation references

 Students can use the Sources list to view all their references in a discussion.
 This is an alphabetized list of all the sources linked in the claims in the discussion, with a link to see them in the claim in context.
 Here, teachers can also conveniently review the sources in a discussion along with optional citations.